Customer area

 • greater process control

-• improved job order management
+• improved order/project management

 • more effective collaboration between departments

-How long does it take to implement a PLM?
+• How long does it take to implement a PLM?

 The answer depends on several factors: